hemakun14/hemakun14/README.md

 ## 🧠 About Me

-A someone who has a high curiosity in objective and detail about product development with Quality mindset.
+Someone who has a high curiosity in objective and detail about product development with Quality mindset.
-Strong foundation in backend development using Java and Spring Boot.
+Good foundation in backend development using Java and Spring Boot.
 Software Quality Assurance  with hands-on experience in manual and automation testing.
 Proven ability to develop comprehensive test plans, execute various testing phases (API, SIT, UAT, Regression)